Friday, August 31, 2007

 Sure, it's all pretty silly, but no more than your average D&D setting.
 There is an interesting backstory about how the Hollow World came to be and what function it serves, but that information is for game masters only so I won't spoil it here.
 What's nice about the campaign world is the author gives players plenty of different cultures and creatures to choose from -- the Hollow World is a big place and gamers could spend a lot of time exploring it and never run into the same thing twice.
 One valley may contain a lost Roman civilization, while the next one over may be filled with primitive cavemen and dinosaurs.
 Any setting that allows player to tailor the game to their own tastes is a winner in my book.

 D&D: Hollow World uses the original rules, not the advanced rules, although the game is generic enough that it could be easily converted.
-The boxed set is now available as a $4.95 download on RGPnow, which is a bargain considering you get 264 pages of material for less money than you would spend buying lunch at McDonald's.
+This is one supplement worth getting, if you can find it.

 - The author, Aaron Allston, has written several gaming supplements and science fiction novels, the latter mostly tie-ins to film franchises such as Star Wars.
-One of his current projects is a rewrite of the 1985 RPG supplement Lands of Mystery, which is about creating lost world settings for games.
-It is scheduled for release later this year.
+He is also the author of Lands of Mystery, a supplement for roleplaying lost world adventures.

 - Allston also wrote the story for the roleplaying computer game Worlds of Ultima: The Savage Empire, which is set in a valley filled with dinosaurs and primitive tribes.
 I recommend The Savage Empire and Warriors of the Eternal Sun to any gamers looking for fun RPGs that are a little different from your standard sword-and-sorcery fare.